-Booster Shots and Third Doses for COVID-19 Vaccines: What You Need to Know
+Booster Shots and Additional Doses for COVID-19 Vaccines — What You Need to Know

-Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, and Gabor Kelen, M.D., director of the Johns Hopkins Office of Critical Event Preparedness and Response, explain what you need to know about third vaccine doses and COVID boosters.
-While both kinds of shots are additional doses of the mRNA COVID-19 vaccines (Pfizer and Moderna), they have different purposes and are intended for different groups of people.
+Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, and Gabor Kelen, M.D., director of the Johns Hopkins Office of Critical Event Preparedness and Response, explain what you need to know about these COVID shots.

 What is a COVID-19 vaccine booster?

 A COVID booster shot is an additional dose or doses of a vaccine given after the protection provided by the original shot(s) has begun to decrease over time.
 The booster helps people maintain strong protection from severe coronavirus disease.